What in the heck is the National Film Registry?

 So…why should I care about the National Film Registry?

 The US National Film Registry is a living record of some of the most important and influential films in American history.
 Anyone who is interested in film history, American history, or movies in general will find something of relevance to them on the Registry.
 It is an intersection of film history, American history, and American culture and society.
-From the dark glamor of Billy Wilder’s Sunset Boulevard to the groundbreaking A Computer-Animated Hand, from the time-bending adventure of Back to the Future to the realism of Chick Strand’s Fake Fruit Factory, the Registry couldn’t possibly have more variety to offer!
+From the dark glamour of Billy Wilder’s Sunset Boulevard (1950) to the groundbreaking A Computer-Animated Hand (1972), from the time-bending adventure of Back to the Future (1985) to the realism of Chick Strand’s Fake Fruit Factory (1986), the Registry couldn’t possibly have more variety to offer!